Aloo Anday (Potato Egg Curry)

 13. Stir well.
-Cover and simmer till it reaches a desired consistency.
+Cover and simmer till aloo anday reaches a desired consistency.
 To make more gravy, you may need to add more water and simmer.
 You can also add little thick coconut milk and switch off.
 To make a dry curry, just evaporate the water by cooking further.
 Serve with plain rice, roti or any flavored rice.

 - 4 eggs

-- ½ tsp cumin
+- ½ teaspoon cumin seeds (jeera)

-- 2 to 3 green cardamoms (optional)
+- 2 to 3 green cardamoms (elaichi) (optional)

-- 1 ½ cup onions (3 medium onions)
+- 1½ cup onions (chopped fine, 3 medium onions)

-- ¾ cup tomatoes (1 large)
+- ¾ cup tomatoes (chopped, 1 large)

-- 1 ½ tsp ginger garlic paste
+- 1½ teaspoon ginger garlic paste

-- ⅛ tsp turmeric
+- ⅛ teaspoon turmeric

-- 1 tsp garam masala
+- 1 teaspoon garam masala

-- ½ to ¾ tsp red chili powder
+- ½ to ¾ teaspoon Kashmiri red chili powder (more if required)

 - Add potatoes and fry for 2 to 3 minutes.